skypjack/entt/docs/md/entity.md

     .with<position>()
         .on_construct<&a_listener>()
         .on_destroy<&another_listener>()
-    .with<velocity>()
+    .with<velocity>("other"_hs)
         .on_update<yet_another_listener>();
 ```

+Runtime pools are also supported by providing an identifier when calling `with`,
+as shown in the previous snippet.
+Refer to the following sections for more
+information about runtime pools.<br/>
-Obviously, it doesn't make the code disappear but it should at least reduce it
+Obviously, this helper doesn't make the code disappear but it should at least
-in the most complex cases.
+reduce the boilerplate in the most complex cases.

 ### Handle